-As in most Physical Education Programs, it has been tradition for my team and I to kick off the school year with two weeks of team building and cooperative activities.
-Not only is it the perfect way to get to know students, it also encourages them to communicate (talk to each other – a dying art!) and problem solve in small, medium, and large sized groups.
+As in most Physical Education Programs, it has been a tradition for my team and me to kick off the school year with two weeks of team building and cooperative activities.
+Not only is it the perfect way to get to know students, but it also encourages them to communicate (talk to each other – a dying art!) and problem solve in small, medium, and large sized groups.
 Through these cooperative activities, we are able to determine which students work well in group settings, and those who may have difficulties within this dynamic.

 This is one of the first questions we ask our students before we delve into the heart of the unit.
 No matter what the age or grade level, students need to be reminded of common expectations when working in a group.
 This helps define the goal of team building and expectations.
 During a recent brainstorming session on effective group member characteristics, our third grade students devised the following list:

 Listen to your teammates

 Stay on task

 Don’t give up – if a plan doesn’t work, try another

 Similar lists will crop up across grade levels.
 In fact, verbalizing expected etiquette while working in a group comes easily to the students, however, when presented with a group task, our shared ideas are frequently forgotten by a many, validating the need to DEFINE and REMIND.